This post contains affiliate links for your convenience. View our full disclosure policy here.

 Reading instruction is implemented at a rapid pace.
 Not unmanageable for the majority of children, but with over 440 new words to learn each year, fluency growth can be very, very difficult.

-So, How Are Fluency Skills Developed?
+How Are Reading Fluency Skills Developed?

 Simply put…through practice!
 Just like a pianist becomes a master by practicing the piano, children become fluent readers by reading.
 Struggling readers spend less time reading, and when they do read they read fewer words and make more errors.
 It’s discouraging.